NodyHub/k8s-basic-ws/01_getting-started/03-secrets-configmaps/README.md

 # Secrets & ConfigMaps

-All necessary information about Secrets and ConfigMaps can be found in the official documentation: [Secrets | Kubernetes](https://kubernetes.io/docs/concepts/configuration/secret/), [ConfigMaps | Kubernetes](https://kubernetes.io/docs/concepts/configuration/configmap/).
+All necessary information about Secrets and ConfigMaps can be found in the official documentation: [Secrets | Kubernetes](https://kubernetes.io/docs/concepts/configuration/secret/) and [ConfigMaps | Kubernetes](https://kubernetes.io/docs/concepts/configuration/configmap/).

 ## ConfigMaps